Sofacosta/portfolio-website/README.md

 - Some sort of UI so users can navigate through content
 - Connect database to a newsletter marketing tool

+## Notes
-## Notes September 3rd, 2021
+### September 3rd, 2021
 - I decided to build the project on React and use Mailchimp as a marketing tool to manage email subscriptions.
 At the moment I want to incorporate something functional and spend time on working with UI
 - I am using [https://tailwindcss.com/]() for my css framework as I want to make this website responsive.
-## Notes on September 8, 2021
+### September 8, 2021
-- Look at documentation and install Tailwind into the project
+- Look at documentation and install Tailwind into project
+- Add Mailchimp form embeded code

 ## Setup/Installation Requirements